dev-scripts/prakashbhandari.com.np/content/posts/containerize-your-dotnet-web-application-with-docker.md

 #### Port mapping

 Port mapping is very important here step.
 In Stage 2 of `Dockerfile`, where I have open a port on the Docker container.
 You might be thinking port 80 is default or common port and should be open by default, But in docker, it is not.
-By default, Docker doesn’t allow inbound requests to your container unless you explicitly tell Docker to open a port.
+By default, Docker doesn't allow inbound requests to your container unless you explicitly tell Docker to open a port.
 In this project I am exposing port `80` internally in side Docker and mapped to port `9000` of host machine form `docker-compose.yml` file.
 So that I can run my application in `http://localhost:9000/`

 ### Step 4 - Build Docker Image
 To build docker image, you have to run `docker compose build` command.
 This command will take few minutes to pull the dotnet image, install dependencies, copy files, and create app image.
-May be you can skip this step and directly jump tp step 5
+May be you can skip this step and directly jump to step 5.

 ### Step 5 - Start the containers
 Now, you can run `docker compose up` command.
 This command will start project in the container and